bbcf/bs/doc/source/plugins.rst

 Develop on BBCF dev server
 ''''''''''''''''''''''''''

-There is a development version available on a `bbcf server : https://github.com/bbcf/bs.operations`_.
+There is a development version available on a `bbcf server <https://github.com/bbcf/bs.operations>`_.
 This version is available for people working with the BBCF.
-Please `contact : mailto:webmaster.bbcf@epfl.ch`_ the BBCF if you want to test your plugin there.
+Please `contact <mailto:webmaster.bbcf@epfl.ch>`_ the BBCF if you want to test your plugin there.